-4. If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
-For example: If you consider the highest scores from either submission, use the highest combination of scores (e.g., verbal from one submission, math from the other).
+4. If a student submitted multiple sets of scores for a single test, report this information according to how you use the For example: If you consider the highest scores from either submission, use the highest combination of scores (e.g., verk submission, math from the other).
 If you average the scores, use the average to report the scores.